saltstack/salt-enhancement-proposals/0016-delayed-state-rendering.md

     - do_something
 ```

-Note, in this case `delayed_repeat_limit` is another custom Jinja tag, not a kwargs as in the first example.
-It should be placed at the top of a file similar to an [`{% extends %}` Jinja tag](https://jinja.palletsprojects.com/en/2.10.x/templates/#child-template).
+Note, in this case `#!delayed_sls` is another hashbang we look for.
+It must be placed at the top of a file, and is looked for in a file that is marked by a `delayed_render` requisite.
+There can only be at most one such hashbang in a `delayed_render` file.
+It is not required, but when found, it gives us a place to specify additional arguments like `delayed_repeat_limit=3`.
+If an sls file has this `#!delayed_sls` hashbang in it, but the file is not indicated to be delayed rendered by a `delayed_render` requisite, then the hashbang will have no effect, and be treated like any other YAML comment.

 3. In the master configuration, as an alternative default value.